pingidentity/terraform-provider-pingdirectory/docs/resources/default_generic_delegated_admin_attribute.md

 ### Required

 - `attribute_type` (String) Specifies the name or OID of the LDAP attribute type.
-- `display_name` (String) A human readable display name for this Delegated Admin Attribute.
 - `rest_resource_type_name` (String) Name of the parent REST Resource Type

 ### Optional